SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 Fig 6 - Both plates bolted down snug on the deck.
 I stood on the plate for at least 30 minutes to squish the butyl rubber.
 It has to flow a bit for contact.

 Fig 7 - Unless it is really hot outside you have to apply heat to make this much butyl rubber flow.
-Later I used a full size propane torch so it stayed lit in the wind.
+Later I used a full size propane torch to keep it lit in the wind.
 With the extra heat and more body weight, the butyl rubber flowed evenly, albeit slow.

 Fig 8 - The hinge plate was now uniformly hot to the touch so I tightened the nuts one more turn.
 All four bolts were torqued equally.
 Fortunately the deck is solid here to take the load.
 Lastly the excess butyl was scraped off to a smooth finish, ready for more adventure.

-(Fall 2022) REPLACED BUTYL RUBBER WITH SIKAFLEX - A lot of butyl rubber flowed out during the first season due to the compression load of the mast.
-This revealed itself after the mast came down at year end and is likely the reason why I had to tighten the new rigging 3 times over the season.
+REPLACED BUTYL RUBBER WITH SIKAFLEX, (Fall 2022) - The butyl rubber tape was applied ~5/32" thick.
+A lot of it flowed out during the first season due to the compression load of the mast.
+This revealed itself at year end after the mast was lowered and is the reason why I had to tighten the new rigging 3 times during the season.
 This was predictable for the first year but the following year more butyl rubber continued to flow with accompanying tightening of the rigging.
-The 6 weeks of 300C+ temperature around here didn't help!
-Upon inspection at the end of the season I discovered that very little butyl rubber was left to support the mast.
-Therefore, I replaced it with a smooth fill of Sikkens Sikaflex.
+The 6 weeks of 300C+ temperature around here speeded up the process!
+Upon inspection at the end of the season I discovered that only a hair's thickness of butyl rubber was left to support the mast.
+Therefore, I replaced it with a smooth fill of Sikkens Sikaflex in Fall 2022.
 Once cured Sikaflex DOES NOT FLOW when it gets hot or under the load of the mast.
-I've left these butyl rubber installation photos as I didn't want to get sticky Sikaflex on my camera.
+I left the butyl rubber installation photos above as I didn't want to get sticky Sikaflex on my camera.
+Its the identical process anyway.
+The Sikaflex has held up perfectly fine since the beginning of the 2023 sailing season.

 Back to Tech Tip F34a.